Harpenden railway station: Services

-Service History
+Service history

 2006/07 services

 The typical off-peak service pattern saw six trains per hour in each direction, operated by First Capital Connect.
 Four of these were fast trains between Bedford and Brighton, via King's Cross Thameslink station in central London and Gatwick Airport.
 The remaining two trains called at all stations between Luton and Sutton (in South London).

 December 2007

 Following the closure of King's Cross Thameslink station, trains on the Thameslink route now operate between Bedford, Luton, Sutton and Brighton calling at the new low level platforms at St Pancras.

-East Midlands Railway operates trains on the Midland Main Line route from St Pancras International to/from Leeds, Sheffield, Derby, Nottingham and Leicester through the station, but do not stop.
-Interchange with these trains can be made one or two stops to the north, either at Luton or Luton Airport Parkway, dependent on the service.

 2009

 From March 2009, First Capital Connect, in partnership with Southeastern, began running a Luton-Sevenoaks service, which called at Harpenden.